AdaCore/ada-spark-rfcs/features/rfc-flare.md

 The version of Flare described in this document is Flare 0.1.

-Outside of specific constraints in the source code, a tool or a compiler may decide on wether or not a unit is Flare, and what version.
+Outside of specific constraints in the source code, a tool or a compiler may decide on whether or not a unit is Flare, and what version.
 This may be a default, a flag, a file extension or any other indication that said tool may use.

-A unit can be marked Flare introducing the pragma Flare either on its specification, or implemetation if there's no specification.
+A unit can be marked Flare introducing the pragma Flare either on its specification, or implementation if there's no specification.
 E.g.:

 ```ada
 pragma Flare;